Multihulls, Catamarans and Trimerans

 There are some disadvantages to multihulls

 - Because multihulls don't heel much, wind is not spilled.
 If a large gust comes, a keelboat heels over, safely spills the wind, and goes on.
 In a catamaran the force of the wind acts directly on the sails and riggin, increasing the load tremendously.
-The crew must be aware of the weather and be ready to reef if the wind looks like it will increase.
+The crew must be aware of the weather and be ready to spill the wind in gusts or reef if the wind looks like it will increase.
 Pressure on the sails quadruples as the wind speed doubles.

 - Even weight distribution is harder to achieve in a catamaran.
 Because the centre of gravity of a Multihull is not necessarily where the weight is placed, then it's easy to unbalance the boat by putting too much weight in one hull.
 Unbalanced loading affects trim and performance.